StratifyLabs/StratifyBlog/content/device/2019-08-05-Callbacks-in-Cpp.md

 }
 ```

-Creating threads is a great use-case for this approach as well.
-POSIX threads need a callback and an arbitrary argument (just what we need for this approach to work).
+Creating threads is a good use case for this approach.
+POSIX threads require a callback and an arbitrary argument, which this approach provides.

 ```cpp
 int pthread_create(pthread_t * thread,